ProgrammersOfVilnius/pov-server-page/pov-update-server-page.rst

     Turn this on if you want to use this on a laptop or some machine that has no public IP and cannot get a valid SSL certificate.

+**http_port** (default: 80)

+    Port to use for the <VirtualHost> section in the generated Apache config.

+    You can use this to avoid conflicts with other web servers.

+**https_port** (default: 443)

+    Port to use for the <VirtualHost> section in the generated Apache config.

+    You can use this to avoid conflicts with other web servers.

 **include** (default: empty)